 Lanie Henderson is a fourth year PhD student in Brigham Young University’s Clinical Psychology program and is completing an AmeriCorps term of service within Mountainlands Family Health Center.
 Lanie has worked with marginalized populations in the Utah community, particularly Spanish-speaking immigrants and those with serious mental illness.
-She has been called to train full-time staff in evidence-based psychotherapy and has provided support in multicultural competence for diverse populations, including sexual minorities, racial and ethnic minorities, and low socioeconomic status.
+She has been called to train full-time staff in evidence-based psychotherapy and has provided support in multicultural competence for diverse populations.
 Lanie’s skills in psychotherapy have served 130 diverse clients and their families over the past year, ranging from crisis management to long-term outpatient care.
 An extensive caseload is difficult for any professional psychotherapist, but Lanie has dealt with these situations in a mindful, compassionate, and professional manner.

 According to Lisa Norton, Lanie’s site supervisor, “[Lanie has] been the epitome of dedication and sensitivity.”
 In addition to her clinical hours, Lanie also teaches the occasional class at BYU.
 While Lisa doesn’t often hear student feedback about instructors, Lanie’s classes stand out and students often relate that she is a sensitive and caring teacher and makes her classes magic.
 It is clear that she dedicates the same amount of passion and care to her therapy sessions as she does inside the classroom to motivate and encourage her students.